 The Anesthesia for Urology Section supports the Cleveland Clinic's Glickman Urological and Kidney Institute, recognized worldwide for its excellence in patient care, teaching and research.
 Our section is focused on the perioperative management of patients who require anesthesia for urology procedures such as Kidney Transplants, Robotic Assisted and Laparoscopic Procedures, Urologic Endoscopic Procedures, and Complex Urological Reconstructive Procedures.
 Our team is nationally recognized for excellence in education, research and publications in national and international journals and book chapters related to anesthesia and urology surgery.

-Seeing approximately 16,000 patients per year, the Preoperative Anesthesia Consultation and Evaluation (PACE) clinic serves a number of roles.
-Its primary function is to ensure that patients scheduled for surgery have a thorough and appropriate preoperative evaluation to ensure the safest anesthesia and surgery possible.
-In collaboration with the Internal Medicine Preoperative Assessment, Consultant and Treatment (IMPACT) clinic, our team of physicians and nurse specialists works to optimize patients' medical conditions and to provide education about their upcoming surgeries.
+Seeing approximately 65,000 patients per year, the combined preoperative clinic systems (Main Campus Preoperative Anesthesia Consultation and Evaluation (PACE) clinic and the Pre-Anesthesia Consultation Clinic (PACC) system) serve a number of roles.
+Their primary function is to ensure that patients scheduled for surgery have a thorough and appropriate preoperative evaluation to ensure the safest anesthesia and surgery possible.
+In collaboration with the Internal Medicine Preoperative Assessment, Consultant and Treatment (IMPACT) clinic, our team of physicians, advance practice providers, and nurse specialists works to optimize patients' medical conditions and to provide education about their upcoming surgeries.
 If postoperative pain is likely to be an issue, we work with the surgeon's office to consult with the Acute Pain Management Service.
 PACE also works with the Department of Outcomes Research to provide patients with the opportunity to take part in clinical research studies.

 Additionally, the PACE clinic has instituted several initiatives to promote patient health beyond the operating room.
 We work with the Cleveland Clinic Sleep Center to screen patients for obstructive sleep apnea and refer them for further testing and treatment.
 We also offer referrals and support to help patients quit smoking.
 Most recently, we have collaborated with our allergists to offer penicillin allergy testing for patients who are documented to have an allergy but are unsure of the reaction.

-Cleveland Clinic Anesthesiology resident physicians and student nurse anesthetists also rotate through the PACE clinic to enhance their knowledge of perioperative medicine.
+Cleveland Clinic Anesthesiology resident physicians also rotate through the PACE clinic to enhance their knowledge of perioperative medicine.

 Post Anesthesia Care Unit (PACU)

 The post anesthesia care unit (PACU) is the postoperative arm of general anesthesia here at the Cleveland Clinic.
 This is where patients go immediately after their surgery and this encompasses every surgical service.
-The PACU is staffed with specialized nurses trained in postoperative care, respiratory therapists, residents and General Anesthesia staff who work together to make sure that postoperative patients are doing well and meet certain criteria before they transition to the regular nursing floor.
-In the PACU any issues that patients may be having are dealt with so that by the time the patient is to go to the regular nursing floor, they are stable and comfortable.
+The PACU is staffed with specialized nurses trained in postoperative care, respiratory therapists, resident physician under the medical direction of General Anesthesiology department staff who work collaboratively to ensure that postoperative patients receive world class care and meet PACU discharge criteria before they transition to the regular nursing floor.

 Departmental staff members provide the majority of teaching for the institute's core program residents and student nurse anesthetists.
 Fellowships are offered in neuroanesthesia, liver transplantation, and non-operating room anesthesia (NORA)–a new, innovative, and unique program.